If you’re looking for information on the best inversion table for the money, you’ve come to the right page.

 Moving up and down on an inversion therapy table forces out waste and draws in a fluid that protects the discs.
 The result is relief from back pain.

 How Long Should You be on an Inversion Table?

-If you are just starting out, you are probably wondering how long you should be on an inversion table to get the best result.
+If you are just starting out, you are probably wondering how long it is safe to hang upside down and if longer sessions bring better results.

 There is no set schedule for inversion therapy.
 To help relieve the pain of a bad back, most people invert for one or two minutes, three times daily, gradually increasing the inversion time to three to five minutes.

-If you want to use an inversion table to prevent back problems, a minimum of two to three times a week is a good starting point.
+If you want to use the device to prevent back problems, a minimum of two to three times a week is a good starting point.